ligabloo/pong-ecsy/README.md

 ## Building

 To build the project, run the `build` npm script using the command `npm run build`.

-**Note**: currently the build has a bug in which the assets paths on `index.html` are prefixed with a trailing `/` - so if you host the project anywhere else that not a root directory (for example: a Github Pages website 🙄), you'll need to remove those slashes yourself.
-Fixes are welcome!
+The build will be found on the dist directory.
+Simple as that! ✨

 ## Contact the author